YongHsiangHsieh/Agentic-Networks-Incident-Copilot/README.md

 - Auditability: Every decision and approval is written to history.

 Trade-offs chosen now for production readiness:

 - Push-only data ingestion (simple, reliable) over auto-pull (complex, vendor-specific)
 - Simulated execution (safe) over device pushes (powerful but higher blast radius)
 - In-memory state (fast) over persistent DB (to be added as adoption grows)

 ---

+## 🧠 Tech Stack (What we use and why)

+- LangGraph (stateful orchestration): Incidents are workflows, not chats.
+LangGraph gives durable state, checkpoints, human-in-the-loop interrupts, and conditional routing.
+That enables approvals, retries, branching, and audit trail by design.
+- LangChain AWS (Bedrock integration): We use LangChain’s AWS integration to access Claude on Bedrock with IAM—no API keys.
+This provides reliable, enterprise-grade LLM access with structured outputs (Pydantic) and easy model swaps (Haiku → Sonnet).
+- AWS Bedrock (Claude models): Claude is strong at analytical reasoning.
+We default to Haiku for speed/cost and can upgrade to Sonnet for harder tasks.
+Bedrock also aligns with enterprise security and deployment.
+- MCP Server (Model Context Protocol): Exposes our capabilities as tools to Claude Desktop, enabling natural-language control of the entire workflow (start, approve, status, history, select playbooks).
+This reduces friction for engineers during incidents.
+- FastAPI + Uvicorn: Solid, modern REST surface for systems integration, dashboards, and automation.
+Mirrors the MCP toolset for maximum flexibility.
+- Pydantic v2: Typed, structured inputs/outputs everywhere for reliability, validation, and clear interfaces between components.

+How they fit together:
+- Interfaces (REST + MCP) call into a single Orchestrator facade.
+- Orchestrator coordinates agents (Diagnosis → Recommendations → Commands → RCA) through LangGraph nodes with approval gates.
+- Bedrock via LangChain AWS powers reasoning; rules provide graceful fallbacks.

+### Tech decisions at a glance
+- LangGraph over ad‑hoc orchestration: approval gates, resumability, conditional routing, and an audit trail are first‑class needs in incident workflows.
+- Bedrock (Claude) via LangChain AWS: IAM‑secured access, easy model choice (Haiku/Sonnet), strong reasoning; fallbacks ensure reliability when AI is unavailable.
+- MCP alongside REST: natural‑language control in Claude Desktop during an incident, plus programmable APIs for automation and UIs.

+See the Wiki for deeper dives and examples: Architecture, LangGraph Workflow, MCP Tools, and Tech Stack pages.

+---